Teriks/LibLSLCC/README.md

 Warnings for things such as:

-	* Constant expressions in if statements
+	* Constant expressions in conditional/loop statements

 	* Un-used variables